 Quality is more important than quantity.
 Training sessions don’t have to be drawn out to be effective.
 “I like to train for very short periods several times a day.
 For instance, I take out five treat rewards and train until they’re gone.
 This is a great way to break up your at-home work day, as this is easily attainable between work tasks like reading emails, finished projects, and online meetings,” says Jenn Fiendish, a veterinary behavior technician who runs Happy Power Behavior and Training in Portland, Oregon.

 Consider your dog’s temperament.
 Dogs with fear or anxiety issues don’t trust as easily, says Fiendish.
 “For these dogs, it’s best to move at a slower, more hands-off pace.
 Instead of forcing interactions like petting or snuggling, allow the dog to approach you at his own pace.
 Once your dog is near you, allow him to make the decision to stay or go.”

-Think ahead (because your current schedule likely isn’t permanent).
+Think ahead (if your current schedule isn’t permanent).
 While many dogs will readjust to your old schedule with few issues, “There is a risk of some dogs developing behavior problems going from additional attention and time together to less,” says Biehl, who is also a certified trick dog instructor through Do More With Your Dog.